MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/ne-mfidl-mfstreamsink_marker_type.md

 ### -field MFSTREAMSINK_MARKER_TICK

 This marker indicates that there is a gap in the stream.
 The marker data is a <b>LONGLONG</b> value (VT_I8) that specifies the time for the missing sample.
-The next sample received after this marker will have the discontinuity flag.
+The next sample received after this marker might but will not necessarily have the discontinuity flag: the data might remain continuous after the time gap.
 This marker corresponds to an <a href="https://docs.microsoft.com/windows/desktop/medfound/mestreamtick">MEStreamTick</a> event from the stream.

 ### -field MFSTREAMSINK_MARKER_EVENT